mlacs-developers/mlacs/README.md

 Capabilities
 ============

-This packages provides a set of tools to perform various simulations bringing together machine-learning methods with quantum simulations of atomic systems.
+This package provides a set of tools to perform various simulations bringing together machine-learning methods with quantum simulations of atomic systems.

 Here are some features implemented in the package
 - Sampling of the canonical distribution of a system through variational inference